We asked hiring managers to tell us what makes job candidates stand out for them. This is what they said.

 No surprises here.
 We say this all the time.
 A majority of respondents listed researching the company and role as a top way a job candidate can make themselves stand out.
 Show up knowing your stuff, and you’re ahead of the game.

 Matt Woodley, Founder of MoverFocus.com an online resource for comparing moving companies and finding resources to assist with international moves, said, “Really do your homework.
 Research the company thoroughly, and know more about it than any other applicant.
 This doesn’t go unnoticed by employers and can really set you apart from the competition.
-You should endeavor to know their company history, principals, target market, and how you can add value.”
+You should endeavour to know their company history, principals, target market, and how you can add value.”

 You can then use this knowledge in the interview to impress the manager.
 Rather than simply saying, “I have done my research,” demonstrate it by asking relevant questions and finding relevant talking points.